MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 This topic describes how to set up the Inventory Visibility provider in Microsoft Dynamics 365 Intelligent Order Management.

-The Inventory Visibility add-in (also known as the Inventory Visibility service) provides an independent and highly scalable microservice that enables real-time on-hand inventory change postings and visibility tracking across all your data sources and channels.
+The Inventory Visibility provider add-in (also known as the Inventory Visibility service) is a first-party, out-of-the-box service that is available as part of Intelligent Order Management.
+The Inventory Visibility provider enables real-time, on-hand inventory change postings and visibility tracking across all your data sources and channels.

 For more information about the Inventory Visibility service, see [Inventory Visibility Add In](/dynamics365/supply-chain/inventory/inventory-visibility).

 ## Prerequisites

-The Inventory Visibility add-in is a first-party, out-of-the-box service that is available as part of Intelligent Order Management.
-To add this provider so that it can be used in orchestration, you must validate and update the following configurations after you install the add-in.
+To use the Inventory Visibility provider in orchestration, you must first install the add-in, and then validate and update the following configurations.

 > [!NOTE]
 > If you're a Microsoft Dynamics 365 Supply Chain Management customer and want to use the Inventory Visibility add-in, see [Inventory Visibility tips](/dynamics365/supply-chain/inventory/inventory-visibility-tips).